Blog

 Net income or loss

 Show actuals vs. plan, both in dollar values and percentage variance.
-The goal is to show awareness in what is going on in your business currently and where you predict it to be at in the future.
+The goal is to show awareness of what's going on in your business today and where you expect it to head.
 Investors aren't looking for perfection, they just want to see your potential.
+Live reporting in Parallel keeps actuals and plan side by side, so the variance is always up to date.

 2. Cash Flow and Runway Analysis